Sim007/staticws/readme.md

-This repo is a showcase of staticws to show:
+This repo is a showcase of staticpage on webserver to show:

+Build container

+Ship container to Docker Hub

-Running container with:
+Run the container with:
+Docker for Windows
     - Docker CLI
     - Docker CLI and Docker-compose
     - K8S deploy

-Build container

-Ship container to Docker Hub